saurabhshri/saurabhshri.github.io/_posts/2017-08-06-google-summer-of-code-week-7-8-let-s-karaoke.md

 mathjax: false
 featured: false
 comments: true
-title: 'Google Summer of Code, Week 7 & 8 : Let''s Karaoke!'
+title: 'Google Summer of Code, Week 7 & 8 : Let''s Karaoke! 🎤 '
 description: >-
   This blog post covers the work done in the last two weeks of the second phase of coding.
 I have updated the checklist of the deliverable for the second